maryam-abdool/Swim-Control/README.md

 To run the efficiency tests described in the paper, uncomment the two print statements under the train() function in TD3.py

-The default environment is the Walker-2d.
+The default environment is Walker-2d.
 Make sure to have MuJoCo and OpenAI gym setup as well as matplotlib and PyTorch installed.